lorepirri/jekyll-theme-simple-blog/README.md

 # requiring the environment of Ruby 2.1.x
 image: ruby:2.1

-# add cache to 'vendor' for speeding up builds
+# add bundle cache to 'vendor' for speeding up builds
 cache:
   paths:
     - vendor/